 - Flexibility: AWS allows paying only for specific features, such as execution time, amount of invocations and traffic used.
 If your business often experiences season surges of traffic, Lambda will automatically increase available server space — and return it to the initial stage as soon as the surge is over.
 You don’t have to pay for unnecessary space or risk server unavailability.

 - Fast performance: AWS has a powerful server network, distributed across hundreds of locations in dozens of countries.
 The platform runs from one second to 15 minutes, you can set any timeout yourself.
+Also, there are many AWS Lambda performance monitoring tools that can help you to track all the activities and to understand how your users experience the system.

 - Automated administration: AWS Lambda automatically tracks application performance statistics, controls memory usage in CloudWatch Logs, records increases of CPU consumption, saves test cases and access permissions, and does a lot of other automated maintenance-related tasks.